11gscanlan/AdvancedGamesProgramming_MetroidPrime/README.md

 #### Bioshock
-- Bioshock is a story driven first person shooter developed by 2K Boston
-- The gameplay of Bioshock is a mix of exploring the environment, solving small puzzles and learning about the game's world, and fast-paced first person gunplay, featuring combining several different guns, and also magic powers such as blasts of electricity or grabbing objects with telekenesis.
-The player is encouraged to experiment with different weapon/power combos to approach different scenarios.
+Bioshock is a story driven first person shooter developed by 2K Boston, released in 2007.
+The gameplay of Bioshock is a mix of exploring the environment, solving small puzzles and learning about the game's world, and fast-paced first person gunplay.
+Featuring combining several different guns, and also magic powers such as blasts of electricity or grabbing objects with telekinesis.
+The player is encouraged to experiment with different weapon/power combos to approach different scenarios (IGN, 2007).
-- The level design is fairly open, with a mix of large, open areas to explore, more open areas where the player has to fight numerous enemies, and optional side areas that pose challenges the player must overcome, that then reward them with rewards such as extra ammo, or money to spend on upgrades.
+The level design is fairly open, with a mix of large, open areas to explore, more open arenas where the player has to fight numerous enemies, and optional side areas that pose challenges the player must overcome.
+They are then rewarded with items such as extra ammo, or money to spend on upgrades.
-- The progression of Bioshock involves travelling to different areas with a set objective the player must reach.
-Though how they reach that goal is up to them, as there is usually multiple ways the player can reach the destination, such as different routes to take, or different approaches to exploration that affect what enemies they may or may not encounter.
+The progression of Bioshock involves travelling to different areas with a set objective the player must reach.
+Though how they reach that goal is up to them, as there are usually multiple ways the player can reach the destination, such as different routes to take, or different approaches that affect what enemies they may encounter.
-- Each area usually has a new weapon that the player can unlock, making each area fresh as the player always has a new weapon to try out, and see what upgrades they can get for it.
+Each area usually has a new weapon that the player can unlock, making each area feel fresh as the player always has a new weapon to try out, and see what upgrades they can get for it.

 ### Academic Sources